micheledinanni/Statistical-Modeling/README.md

 # Statistical-Modeling
-This repository contains the project about the course of "Modellizzazione Statistica", MSc Data Science, Depth. of Computer Science, Uniba
+This repository contains the project about the course of "Modellizzazione Statistica" (Support Vector Machine), MSc Data Science, Depth. of Computer Science, Uniba